barumau/pandunia/engli/eske_i_jawabe.md

 and Pandunia's **supe** fits perfectly into that family.

 The third reason is that endings of words change already in many source languages.
-For example, Pandunia word **nowi** is borrowed, among others, from Portuguese.
+For example, Pandunia word **novi** is borrowed, among others, from Portuguese.
 In Portuguese, this word has many forms and only the stem nov- remains the same:
 _nov|o, nov|a, nov|os, nov|as, nov|idade, re|nov|ar_...
 So it makes sense to take only the stem and attach our regular Pandunia suffixes to it.